ovidijusr/novasol-frontend-challenge/README.md

 ## Task
 As a property manager at Novasol I want to be able to view properties and details on a web page.
 Create a nice looking list of properties that display this data.

-Property details have following fields displayed:
+Property details have the following fields displayed:
 <ul>
   <li>Property picture</li>
   <li>Number of bedrooms</li>
-  <li>number of bathrooms</li>
+  <li>Number of bathrooms</li>
   <li>Guest count that can be accomodated</li>
   <li>
     Address